-Next, there is not just one world mediated by meaning for, as human intelligence develops, it can discover new techniques in knowing.
-There is, however, a fundamental procedure that is practised spontaneously.
-I refer to it as common sense.
 There is the spontaneous process of teaching and learning that constantly goes forward in the individuals of a group.
-One notices, admires, tries to imitate, fails perhaps, watches or listens again, tries again and again till practice makes perfect.
-The result is an accumulation of insights that enable one both to deal successfully with recurrent situations and, as well, to notice what is novel is a new situation and to proceed to deal tentatively with that.
+One notices, admires, tries to imitate, fails perhados, watches or listens again, tries again and again till practice makes perfect.
+The result is an accumulation of insights that enable one both to deal successfully with recurrent situations and, as well, to notice what is novel in a new situation and to proceed to deal tentatively with that.

 However, the situations that are recurrent vary with place and time.
-So there are as many brands of cormon sense as there are differing places and times.
+So there are as many brands of common sense as there differing places and times.
 What is common to common sense is, not its content, but its procedure.
 In each of the very many brands there is a characteristic, self-correcting process of learning.
 Experience gives rise to inquiry and insight.
-Insight gives rise to speech and action.
-Speech and action sooner or later reveal their defects to give rise to further inquiry and fuller insight.
+Insight gives rise to speech or action.
+Speech and action sconer or later reveal their defects to give rise to further inquiry and fuller insight.

 Thirdly, common sense is concerned with this world, with the immediate, the concrete, the particular.
 But God's gift of his love gives human living an orientation to what is transcendent in lovableness.
-This orientation manifests itself in uncounted manners and it can be distorted or rejected in as many more.
+This orientation manifests itself or rejected in uncounted manners and it can be distorted in as many more.

 Fourthly, human knowing and feeling are incomplete without expression.
-The development, then, of symbols, of the arts, of a literature is intrinsic to human advance.
-Already we have drawn the reader's attention to a rich but concise illustration of this by Bruno Snell in his The Discovery of Mind.
+The development, then, of symbols, of the arts, of a literature.
+Areated is intrinsic to human advance.
+Already we have drawn the reader's attention to a rich but concise illustration of this by Bruno Snell in his The Discovery of Mind.6